top of page

 4) SPEAK UP, THEN HAVE PARENTS SPEAK

 I know a lot of parents are reading this, so let me first say how much I love you.
-You are the stockholders in this business and you should be asking a ton of questions…however, it is a red flag to me when the parent speaks and the player is silent.
+You are the stockholders in this business, and you should be asking a ton of questions…however, it is a red flag to me when the parent speaks, and the player is silent.
 In about 70% of recruiting cases, I will have a separate call or email chain with mom and/or dad, and that’s great.
-But if I don’t hear at all from the player, that’s concerning.
-If a parent tells me his son is very interested and I have yet to hear from that player, that’s a bad sign and typically goes to the bottom of my recruiting pile.
+But if I don’t hear from the player, that’s concerning.
+If a parent tells me his son is very interested and I have not heard from that player, that’s a bad sign and typically goes to the bottom of my recruiting pile.

 5) FOOTAGE > REC LETTERS

-Game footage is what I want to see.
-Doesn’t have to be a highlight tape, but that’s cool too.
+I want to see game footage.
+It doesn’t have to be a highlight tape, but that’s cool, too.
 A letter of reference from a high school coach I’ve never met telling me how good you are does not help me when I have no idea who your coach is.
 Oh, and do not send weight room numbers.
-Nobody’s reading them*. (*Note: this can be dependent on certain coaches.
+Nobody’s reading them. (*Note: this can be dependent on certain coaches.
 There are a handful who do value seeing stats and numbers)

 7) DECISION TIME DO’S AND DONT’S

 This one is a really, really important one.
 Probably the most important one.
 Here is how you should approach the decision.
-After you’ve made your decision, you should 100% notify all coaches who are recruiting you that you are not coming.
-If you really want to be nice, notify coaches after you’ve narrowed down your list.
+After making your decision, you should 100% notify all coaches recruiting you that you are not coming.
+If you want to be nice, notify coaches after you’ve narrowed your list.
 Now I know that’s uncomfortable, but TRUST ME you are doing them a favor by freeing them up to go recruit others.
 They will thank you.
 A quick email or a phone call is great.
 Don’t do it via text.
-99% of coaches will say “no worries, if you change your mind let me know.”
+99% of coaches will say, “No worries, if you change your mind, let me know.”

 8) SIGNING DEADLINE IS NOT A THING

-If any coach tells you “you have to make a decision by this date” he’s lying to you and afraid you’re going to go somewhere else.
-It’s not a thing in College Rugby and never has been.* (*Note: this can be dependent on certain programs – especially Varsity or NCAA programs.)
+If any coach tells you, “You have to decide by this date,” he’s lying to you and afraid you will go somewhere else.
+It’s not a thing in College Rugby and never has been.* (*Note: this can depend on certain programs – especially Varsity or NCAA programs.)

 9) PROOFREAD YOUR EMAILS

-I know many of you will write one email, and then send that to 5-6 different colleges.
+Many of you will write one email and then send that to 5-6 different colleges.
 That’s fine.
-But make sure you put the right name in the right email.
-“I’ve always wanted to go to ____” and having it not be the correct school happens quite a bit and can be pretty embarrassing.
+But make sure you put the right name in the correct email.
+“I’ve always wanted to go to ____,” and having it not be the correct school happens quite a bit and can be pretty embarrassing.
 Also, tons of typos can show a lack of attention or care in this communication.
-If you really are interested in a school, take your time and put together a well-written email.
+If you are interested in a school, take your time and write a well-written email.

 10) BE PATIENT